5 Inspiring Ideas for Creative M&A Tombstones

 At The Corporate Presence, we have over 40 years of experience, throughout a variety of cycles and markets, commemorating M&A deals.
 We’ve provided tombstones for landmark M&A deals such as Dell’s $67 billion acquisition of EMC, Berkshire Hathaway’s buyout of Heinz, and Blackstone’s acquisition of Hilton Hotels.

-So even with the market’s recent fluctuations, we thought this would be a good opportunity and time to revisit some ideas for creative M&A tombstones.
+We, therefore, thought this would be a particularly good opportunity and time to revisit some ideas for creative M&A tombstones.

 Create a Design Based on the Deal’s Code Name